bernie-skipole/minilineplot/README.md

 *yintervals* default 5, the interval spacing of values along the y axis, 5 would be five intervals and six values.

-*title* default "", string printed at the top of the chart
+*title* default "", A string printed at the top of the chart

-*description* default "" string printed at the bottom of the chart
+*description* default "", A string printed at the bottom of the chart

+*verticalgrid* default 1

-*verticalgrid* default 1, 0 is no vertical grid lines, 1 is a line for every x axis interval, 2 is a line for every second interval.
+0 is no vertical grid lines, 1 is a line for every x axis interval, 2 is a line for every second interval etc.,

+*horzontalgrid* default 1

-*horzontalgrid* default 1, 0 is no horizontal grid lines, 1 is a line for every y axis interval, 2 is a line for every second interval.
+0 is no horizontal grid lines, 1 is a line for every y axis interval, 2 is a line for every second interval etc.,

 The following colors are SVG colors, using standard strings